|I know I’ve shared this photo before, but it is a good photo of my father, Gene.

 …and so am I.

-Dad's sense of style and design were my eyes and the true beginnings into that world of interior design
+Dad’s sense of style and design were my eyes and the true beginnings into that world of interior design

 He couldn’t draw but he had a really good eye